Data storage in Universal Print

 Because all customer data stored in Universal Print is encrypted at rest and in transit, you don't have to take any action to protect your data.
 Encryption is "on" by default and there are no controls to turn it on or off.
 Universal Print uses AES-256 encryption on all regions where the account is running.

 Data stored in Universal Print is automatically and seamlessly encrypted with keys managed by Microsoft (service-managed keys).
-In the future, we will also support encryption using your own key (customer-managed keys).
+Additionally, customer-managed keys can be configured at the tenant-level by using Customer Key for Microsoft 365.

 Frequently asked questions